-Most westerns come here for a chance to witness the open air cremation ceremonies.
+Most Westerners come here for a chance to witness the open-air cremation ceremonies.
 It might seem a bit macabre to watch people cremate their family members, but watching such a cremation ceremony is a spiritual and cultural experience that may change your way of thinking.
 A ritual cremation ceremony is a long process, beginning with the cleansing, dressing and adorning of the body.
 The dead body is then placed on a bamboo litter and burnt with fire.
 Finally, the ashes are collected and swept into the river which will join the Holy Ganges eventually.
 Death, a terrible thing for us, is viewed as a natural aspect by the Hindus.

 5. Tiger’s Nest (Taktsang Monastery), Bhutan